framps/raspberryTools/README.md

 # raspberryTools
 Collection of some useful tools for Raspberry Pi.
 For sample outputs of the tools click the links.

-1. [raspiNetInfo.sh](#raspinetinfosh) - Collect network information for people who want to help in network problem determination and test for common network configuration errors [Documentation and download link](http://www.linux-tips-and-tricks.de/en/raspberry/307-raspinetinfo-check-raspberry-network-configuration-for-common-errors-and-collect-networking-configuration-information-3/)
+1. [raspiNetInfo.sh](#raspinetinfosh) - Collect network information for people who want to help in network problem determination and test for common network configuration errors

 2. checkWLANAndRestart.sh - Check on regular base for WLAN connection and either restart network interface or reboot Raspberry if there is no connection